Henrik Nicolai Clausen: Personal life

 He died on 27 March 1877 and is buried in Copenhagen's Assistens Cemetery.

 Awards and commemoration

-Clausen was creqated a Knight in the Order of the Dannebrog in 1836 and a Commander of the Order of the Dannebrog in 1850.
-Ge was awarded the Cross of Honour in 1869 and the Grand Cross in 1871.
+Clausen was created a Knight in the Order of the Dannebrog in 1836 and a Commander of the Order of the Dannebrog in 1850.
+He was awarded the Cross of Honour in 1869 and the Grand Cross in 1871.

 A portrait painting of him by C. A. Jensen (1827) and another one by Wilhelm Marstrand are in the collection of the Museum of National History at Frederiksborg Castle in Hillerød.
 He is also depicted on Constantin Hansen's group portrait painting of The Danish Constituent Assembly (Christiansborg Palace).
 Herman Wilhelm Bissen (1858, Danish National Gallery) and Theobald Stein (1865) have both created portrait busts of him.
 An enlarged version of Bissen's portrait bust created by his son Vilhelm Bissen was installed in front of the University of Copenhagen on Frue Plads in 1878.

 H. N. Clausens Gade in Aarhus is named after him.